From pricing information to the analysis you need to understand it, ICIS coverage of regional Benzene markets is second to none.

 Our locally based reporters constantly update our independent price assessments and market coverage, giving you a firm foundation in all your dealings.

-We offer the following regional Benzene coverage to keep you informed of factors and developments affecting prices in the Europe Benzene marketplace.
+We offer the following regional Benzene analysis and news coverage to keep you informed of factors and developments affecting prices in the China Benzene marketplace.

 Related products – You might also be interested in the information we publish on these related products

 Regional price assessments, published daily or weekly, enabling you to keep track of trading prices, understand price drivers/fluctuations and set a benchmark for contract price settl ements.
 ICIS offers reports on over 180 commodities across the global petrochemical, energy and fertilizer markets.
 Information covered in our price reports includes:

 Information is accessed online, via the ICIS dashboard service and is configurable to suit your preferences.

 Produced by the ICIS Consulting team, these reports give a robust rolling 12-month price forecast, trade balances and in-depth analysis into where markets are heading – providing a valuable tool to support your short- to medium-term plans.